QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Consumption depends on consumers' confidence towards their income and the overall performance of the economy in the future.

-One widely cited indicator for consumer confidence is the [Consumer Sentiment Index](https://fred.stlouisfed.org/series/UMCSENT) published by the University of Michigan.
+One widely cited indicator for consumer confidence is the [consumer sentiment index](https://fred.stlouisfed.org/series/UMCSENT) published by the University of Michigan.

 We find that consumer sentiment remains high during periods of expansion, but there are significant drops before recession hits.